Bradford: Recent history

 In 2006 Wm Morrison Supermarkets opened its new headquarters in the city, the firm employs more than 5,000 people in Bradford.

 In June 2009 Bradford became the world's first UNESCO City of Film and became part of the Creative Cities Network since then.
-The city has a long history of producing both films and the technology that produces moving film which includes the invention of the Cieroscope, which took place in Manningham in 1896.
+The city has a long history of producing both films and the technology that produces moving film—including the invention of the Cieroscope in Manningham in 1896.

 In 2010 Provident Financial opened its new headquarters in the city.
 The company has been based in the city since 1880.

 In 2012 the British Wool Marketing Board opened its new headquarters in the city.
-Also in 2012 Bradford City Park opened, the park which cost £24.5 million to construct is a public space in the city centre which features numerous fountains and a mirror pool surrounded by benches and a walk way.
+Also in 2012 Bradford City Park opened.
+The park cost £24.5 million to construct, and is a public space in the city centre that features numerous fountains and a mirror pool surrounded by benches and a walk way.

 In 2015 The Broadway opened, the shopping and leisure complex in the centre of Bradford cost £260 million to build and is owned by Meyer Bergman.

+In 2022, Bradford was named the UK City of Culture 2025, beating Southampton, Wrexham and Durham.
+The UK City of Culture bid, as of 2023, was expected to majorly stimulate the local economy and culture as well as attracting tourism to the city.
+By 2025, the UK City of Culture bid is expected to support potential economic growth of £389 million to the city of Bradford as well as to the surrounding local areas, creating over 7,000 jobs, attracting a significant amount of tourists to the city and providing thousands of performance opportunities for local artists.